aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

     ```

-1. Run `FMBench` with a packaged or a custom config file. **_This step will also deploy the model on the EC2 instance_**.
+1. Run `FMBench` with a packaged or a custom config file.
 The `--write-bucket` parameter value is just a placeholder and an actual S3 bucket is not required.
 You could set the `--tmp-dir` flag to an EFA path instead of `/tmp` if using a shared path for storing config files and reports.

+    ```{.bash}
-    fmbench --config-file /tmp/fmbench-read/configs/llama3.1/8b/config-ec2-llama3-1-8b-g6e-2xlarge-BYOollama.yml --local-mode yes --write-bucket placeholder --tmp-dir /tmp > fmbench.log 2>&1
+    fmbench --config-file /tmp/fmbench-read/configs/llama3.1/8b/config-ec2-llama3-1-8b-g6e-2xlarge-byoe-ollama.yml --local-mode yes --write-bucket placeholder --tmp-dir /tmp > fmbench.log 2>&1
+    ```